Lunar magma ocean: Crystallization sequence

-Exact sequence of minerals that crystallize out of the Lunar Magma Ocean depends on the initial state of the Lunar Magma Ocean (viz. chemical composition, depth, and temperature).
+The exact sequence of minerals that crystallize out of the LMO depends on its initial state (viz. chemical composition, depth, and temperature).
 Following the idealized Bowen's Reaction Series, olivine is generally expected to crystallize first, followed by orthopyroxene.
-These minerals are denser than the surrounding magma and thus sink towards the bottom of the Lunar Magma Ocean.
-As such, the Lunar Magma Ocean is initially expected to solidify from the bottom up.
-After about 80% of the Lunar Magma Ocean has crystallized, the mineral plagioclase crystallizes along with other minerals.
-Rocks that are primarily made of plagioclase (i.e., anorthosite) form and float towards the surface of the Moon making the primordial crust of the Moon.
+These minerals are denser than the surrounding magma and thus sink as cumulates to the bottom of the LMO.
+As such, the LMO is initially expected to solidify from the bottom up.
+After about 80% of the LMO has crystallized, the mineral plagioclase crystallizes along with other minerals.
+Lunar rocks that are primarily made of plagioclase (i.e., anorthosite) form and float towards the surface of the Moon, making its primordial crust.
+The remaining dregs of melt situated between the mantle and anorthositic crust is enriched in incompatible (melt-favoring) elements such as K (potassium), REE (Rare-Earth Elements), and P (phosphorus), which solidified to form what is known as the urKREEP layer.

 Duration

-The Lunar Magma Ocean may have lasted tens to hundreds of millions of years after the Moon's formation.
+The LMO may have lasted tens to hundreds of millions of years after the Moon's formation.
 The Moon is estimated to have formed between 52 and 152 million years after calcium-aluminum-rich inclusions (CAIs), the oldest known solids in the Solar System that serve as a proxy for its age of 4.567Ga.
-The exact formation time of the Lunar Magma Ocean is somewhat uncertain.
+The exact formation time of the LMO is somewhat uncertain.

-End points may be indicated by the age of ferroan anorthosite (FAN) sample 60025 (4.360±0.003 Ga) and the estimated age of ur-KREEP (4.368±0.029 Ga).
-If the Moon formed early (i.e., 52 million years after Solar System formation) and both samples indicate full Lunar Magma Ocean crystallization, then the Lunar Magma Ocean would have lasted for about 155 million years.
-In this case, computer models show that one or more heat sources (such as tidal heating) are required to prolong crystallization of the Lunar Magma Ocean.
+End points may be indicated by the age of FAN sample 60025 (4.360±0.003 Ga) and the estimated age of ur-KREEP (4.368±0.029 Ga).
+If the Moon formed early (i.e., 52 million years after Solar System formation) and both samples indicate full LMO crystallization, then the LMO would have lasted for about 155 million years.
+In this case, computer models show that one or more heat sources (such as tidal heating) are required to prolong crystallization of the LMO.

-If the Moon formed late (i.e., 152 million years after Solar System formation) then again using the ferroan anorthosite sample 60025's age and the estimated age of ur-KREEP, the Lunar Magma Ocean lasted for about 55 million years.
-Meaning the Lunar Magma Ocean was not prolonged by one or more additional heat sources.
+If the Moon formed late (i.e., 152 million years after Solar System formation) then again using the FAN sample 60025's age and the estimated age of ur-KREEP, the LMO lasted for about 55 million years.
+Meaning the LMO was not prolonged by one or more additional heat sources.

-In the past, the age difference between the oldest and youngest ferroan anorthosite samples were used to determine the duration of the Lunar Magma Ocean.
+In the past, the age difference between the oldest and youngest FAN samples were used to determine the duration of the LMO.
 This was problematic due to the large errors of sample ages and due to some sample ages being reset by impacts.
-For instance, the oldest ferroan anorthosite sample is 67016 with a Sm-Nd age of 4.56±0.07 Ga and the youngest is 62236 with a Sm-Nd age of 4.29±0.06 Ga.
+For instance, the oldest FAN sample is 67016 with a Sm-Nd age of 4.56±0.07 Ga and the youngest is 62236 with a Sm-Nd age of 4.29±0.06 Ga.
 The difference between these ages is 270 million years.
-This would again mean that the Lunar Magma Ocean had an additional heat source, such as tidal heating.
+This would again mean that the LMO had an additional heat source, such as tidal heating.

 Zircon analysis of Apollo 14 samples suggests the lunar crust differentiated 4.51±0.01 billion years ago, indicating lunar formation 50 million years after the beginning of the Solar System.